Functions Development Guidelines

 return response.send('Username already exists'); -

 We're done!
-You can test the function from the HTTP client on the left side.
+You can now test the Function.

 Chaining